 Application materials, references, an interview, academic background, and readiness for ministry provide a profile for consideration.
 To be considered for admission, applicants must be members of and provide references from a local church or other ecclesiastical body, and must remain in good standing in a church as a condition for enrollment each semester.
 In general, the Admissions Committee seeks students who are academically and emotionally prepared for theological education as evidenced by their Christian growth and discipleship demonstrated over three or more years since conversion, leadership potential, church involvement, and a balanced program of undergraduate studies.

-All applicants whose first language is not English must submit a Test of English as a Foreign Language score of at least 237 on the computer-based test or provide documentation showing the ability to communicate in written and spoken English at the graduate level.
+All applicants whose first language is not English must submit a Test of English as a Foreign Language score of at least 92 on the internet-based test (237 on the computer-based test) or provide documentation showing the ability to communicate in written and spoken English at the graduate level.
 Graduation from an accredited university in the United States would be acceptable documentation.
 Persons who are not U.S. citizens or who have earned their undergraduate degrees outside the United States should contact the Divinity School office for additional requirements.

 Campbell University Divinity School reserves the right to limit admissions for any reason to insure the quality of the degree programs and to maintain the purposes for which the school was established.
 Additional documentation, including standardized test results, may be requested from applicants to determine their readiness for graduate theological education.
 The Graduate Admissions Committee reviews all applications, determines eligibility, and makes recommendations for admission.
 Materials submitted in support of an application are not released for other purposes and cannot be returned to the applicant.